 Strategies and Steps to Eliminate Secondhand Smoke in Your Apartment

-See Live Smoke Free's fact sheet Smoked Out of Your Apartment for more suggestions on eliminating secondhand smoke in your apartment (opens as a pdf in a new window).
+See Live Smoke Free's brochure Enjoying Smoke-Free Air in Your Apartment for more suggestions on eliminating secondhand smoke in your apartment.

 Step One: Document the Problem

 - Determine the source of the secondhand smoke.

 - When do you smell smoke: all the time, only in the evening or morning?